Sheung Shui Mosque and Islamic Centre: History

 The land premium was set by the Hong Kong Government in 2005 at HKD9.350 million.
-Based on research conducted by UMAH, the land premium was a hyper-inflated amount, as most other similar projects received land grants at a nominal rate of HKD1,000.
-This cost was ultimately borne through donations by Muslims in Hong Kong and overseas, and the amount paid to the Hong Kong Government February 24, 2006 increased with a HKD500,000 interest payment as a result of a delay in paying the premium; and the final amount paid was HKD9,941,509.
+UMAH argued that, based on their research, the land premium was hyper-inflated, as most other similar projects received land grants at a nominal rate of HKD1,000.
+This cost was ultimately funded through donations by Muslims in Hong Kong and overseas.
+The amount paid to the Hong Kong Government February 24, 2006 increased with a HKD500,000 interest charge due to a delayed payment, and the final amount paid was HKD9,941,509.

-Following Mr. Din's passing at the end of 2009, UMAH was forced to undergo a re-examination of the organization's role and leadership between 2010 and 2019.
+Following Din's death at the end of 2009, UMAH conducted a re-examination of the organization's role and leadership between 2010 and 2019.
 During this period, the Incorporated Trustees of Islamic Fund of HK was entrusted to take care of the mosque project, in liaison with the major sponsor, and the Hong Kong government.

+In 2017, UMAH led the establishment of the Sheung Shui Mosque and Elderly Care Centre Action Committee, composed of representatives from various Muslim organizations in Hong Kong, which was given executive responsibility for the construction of the Sheng Shui Mosque.
 The prevailing leadership of UMAH was declared by the Hong Kong courts in 2019.
-All government departments were continuously kept updated and extensions to the lease agreement were requested and granted by these departments during the Restructuring Period.
-UMAH led the establishment of the Sheung Shui Mosque and Elderly Care Centre Action Committee, composed of representatives from various Muslim organizations in Hong Kong, in 2017.
-This committee was given the mandate to make all decisions related to the construction of the Sheng Shui Mosque project.

 Project support by Saudi Arabia

-The Kingdom of Saudi Arabia (KSA) entered into a Memorandum of Agreement with UMAH and pledged funds for the construction of the following projects in 2009 related to the Sheng Shui Mosque as stated in the Private Treaty Grant (PTG) held by UMAH which included an elderly care centre, a mosque, residence for the imam, a carpark, canteen, and travelers’ quarters.
+In 2009, UMAH signed a memorandum of agreement with the Kingdom of Saudi Arabia (KSA), which pledged funds for the construction of the Sheng Shui Mosque as stated in the Private Treaty Grant (PTG), including an elderly care centre, a mosque, a residence for the imam, a carpark, canteen, and travelers’ quarters.

 The KSA Ministry of Finance released two overseas tender requests from 2010 to 2016, but due to high estimates from contractors they were rejected.
-In October 2018, the KSA Consulate in Hong Kong confirmed re-commencement of the Sheng Shui Mosque project with a revised budget approval of USD39.4 million and instructed UMAH to proceed with a local tendering exercise which was successful in receiving bids within the allocated budget.
-Subsequently, however, the KSA decided it would re-tender the project, and the invitation to tender was issued in December 2019 following meetings between UMAH and the KSA in mid-2019.
+In October 2018, the KSA Consulate in Hong Kong confirmed re-commencement of the Sheng Shui Mosque project with a revised budget approval of USD39.4 million and instructed UMAH to proceed with a local tendering exercise.
+This process received bids within the allocated budget, but the KSA subsequently decided it would re-tender the project.
+The invitation to tender was issued in December 2019 following meetings between UMAH and the KSA in mid-2019.
 The KSA latest tender process was expected to conclude by end of September 2020 and the main construction to commence by December 2020.